 “What if…” Jango guided Jay’s posture in sitting cross-legged on the rug.
 “What if someone slipped through the cracks?”

 Jango sat on the bed beside Blue.
 “Virgil Blue once dreamed they were a bird eating grubs from tree-trunks.
-Who’s to say which thoughts are false and which are past lives?”
+Who’s to say which thoughts are false and which are memories of past lives?”
 Jango noticed Jay’s concerned expression.
 “But it doesn’t matter.
-Sentience is the whorl where the river meets the pond.
+The mind is just the whorl where the river meets the coast.
 Someday we will stop spinning, but what we were will spin again.
 Maybe we’ll spin the same direction as before, maybe oppositely.
 Maybe we’ll spin two directions at once.
 If you recall past lives, perhaps you spin clockwise on the surface while your depths present an opposing current.
 All currents are personal and temporary.
 The awesome stillness at the end of the eternities belongs to everyone forever.”

 Jay put his hands in his lap, but kept them clenched.
 “Do you know Anihilato?
-The Master of Nihilism, King of Dust?”
+Master of Nihilism, King of Dust?”
 Jango shook his head.
 Jay darkened.
-“What if the dead refused rebirth?
-What if they hid under the desert?”
+“What if the dead refuse rebirth?”

-“What if they gain mass so quickly the sand can’t keep up?”
+“What if someone eats souls so quickly that the sand can’t keep up?”
 Jay didn’t look at either Virgil.
 “What if the Mountain’s task is impossible because of that stuck cog?”

 “I can’t speak for the Mountain’s plan,” said Jango.
 “I’m only a Virgil.
 My goal is to guide.”